SRodWal/ODS_DemandAnalysis/README.md

 ----------- Current state -------------

-1. Downloading data module:  (scraper.py)
+1. Downloading data module: ✓ (scrapdocs.py)

         a.
-Inputs: website with the excel (weekly) & pdf (daily) files.
+Inputs: File type, list of URLs, directories (browser, download, database)

         b.
-Outputs: Excel file in a desired directory.
+Outputs: A set of files in the database directory.

         c.
-Past problems: N/A
+Past problems: Error when reading downloaded file and when a file is already on database.
+Solution -> Exeptions, and delete duplicated files.

         d.
 Possible Upgrades: N/A.
           Comments: Webscraping.